stevencox/tycho/README.md

 The first supported orchestrator is Kubernetes.

 While the Kubernetes API is extensive and well documented, it's also large and complex.
-Tycho encapsulates a few commonly used capabilities to make simple things simple.
+Tycho encapsulates commonly used capabilities to make simple things simple.
+We also envision Tycho eventually providing a docker-compose over REST interface to Kubernetes.

 ### Architecture
 ![image](https://user-images.githubusercontent.com/306971/60749878-ada4fa00-9f6e-11e9-9fb8-d720cf78c41d.png)